How to Get Rid of Christmas Tree Bugs and Spiders

 Bark Beetles

 No larger than a grain of rice, these dark-colored beetles attack the moist wood of stressed trees.
-While not a threat to your furniture, they can still be an annoying pest to deal with and like to burrow into the trunk, leaving behind tiny sawdust-lined holes.
+While not a threat to your furniture, they can still be an annoying pest to deal with.
+The beetles like to burrow into tree trunks, leaving behind tiny sawdust-lined holes.

 Bark beetles are commonly found on Coulter pine, Jeffrey pine, Juniper, Monterey pine, ponderosa, and white fir.